 In Avada Layouts, as you can see below, you can see these four default Layout Sections represented in the Global layout.
 Here, however, a Custom Footer has been added to the Global Layout, adding a new footer to the website.
 Also, next to the Global Layout, is a new 404 Page Layout with a Custom Layout Section added to the Content Layout Section, and conditions set so that it only shows on 404 Error pages.

 So, in Avada Layouts, there are two types of Layouts.
 One is the Global Layout.
-It is empty by default, which means no custom Layout Sections are overriding any of the default Layout Sections, and all content is coming from the Avada Options, Page Options and actual page content.
-However, if any custom Layout Sections are added to this Global Layout, the custom Layout Section will display globally across the site, and the relevant theme options will not be active.
-An example of this would be a custom global Footer or global Header.
+It is empty by default, which means no custom Layout Sections are overriding any of the default Layout Sections, and all content is generated from the Avada Options, Page Options and actual page content.
+However, if any custom Layout Sections are added to this Global Layout, the custom Layout Section will display globally across the site, and the relevant global options will not be active.
+An example of this would be a custom Global Footer or Global Header.

-The main benefit of using a Custom Layout Section in the Global Layout would be to take advantage of the full design capabilities of Fusion Builder to create a Global Layout Section, such as the Footer or Header.
-Layout Sections can contain anything that can be built in the Fusion Builder, and so can have complex layouts, that are not possible to create with just the Avada options.
+The main benefit of using a Custom Layout Section in the Global Layout would be to take advantage of the full design capabilities of Avada Builder to create a custom Layout Section, such as the Footer or Header.
+Layout Sections can contain anything that can be built in the Avada Builder, and so can have complex layouts, that are not possible to create with just the Avada options.
 Below is an example of the Global Layout on the Pet Supplies Websites, that has several Custom Layouts Sections, as well as a number of Conditional Layouts.

 The second type of Layout is a conditional Layout.
 These are created in Avada Layouts, and then conditions are added to them to limit when the Layout is used.
-For more details on Layout Conditions, see the Understanding Conditional Layouts document.
+For more details on Conditional Layouts, see the Understanding Conditional Layouts document.

 To create a new Layout in the Avada Layouts, simply give the Layout a name and click Create New Layout.
 The Layout will then appear below this, next to the Global Layout.